Factbox: Last 10 Nobel Peace Prize winners

 2010 - Liu Xiaobo "for his long and non-violent struggle for fundamental human rights in China."

-2009 - U.S. President Barack Obama for efforts to strengthen international diplomacy and cooperation between peoples.
+2009 - President Barack Obama for efforts to strengthen international diplomacy and cooperation between peoples.

 2008 - Former Finnish president Martti Ahtisaari for working for peace in places from Namibia to Kosovo.